I-485: The Complete Guide

 I-485 Processing Time

-Getting a decision regarding your case can take anything from 8 to 14 months.
+The I-485 processing time can take anything from 8 to 14 months.
 This is obviously not taking into account any extra time lost due to errors caused by either you or the USCIS.
 It also doesn’t take into account the possible extra information or evidence requested by the USCIS.

-Also keep in mind you don’t have the guarantee of a successful application purely because you applied.
+Also, keep in mind you don’t have the guarantee of a successful application purely because you applied.
 You need to ensure the correctness and truthfulness of the request to minimize the time required and also increase your chances of success.
 A Premium Processing Service is only available for certain visas and, unfortunately, not for your permanent residency status request.

 Stay informed about the proceedings regarding your case and don’t miss any appointments or interviews requested by the USCIS.
 The small details help to get your I-485 processed faster.